Ulises-Rosas/FishLifeExonCapture/README.md

 fishmanager mkdir
 ```

-Note that your working directory may contain more than two files
+Note that your working directory may contain more than two files.
+Check a progress report with: `fishmanager look`.

 ### Step 1: Run Trimmomatic to quality trim the sequences
 ```